Find Trade Colleges

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 There were about 17,000 jobs for Sound Engineering Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 6.5% which is above the national average.
 The Bureau of Labor Statistics predicts 1,100 new jobs for Sound Engineering Technician by 2026.
-Due to new job openings and attrition, there will be an average of 1,700 job openings in this field each year.
+There will be an estimated 1,700 positions for Sound Engineering Technician per year.

 undefined